 Is your Melbourne family home starting to feel a bit small?
-If your family’s outgrowing your house (or you’re just looking for a bit of extra space), then a commonly overlooked way to increase size is to convert the garage into an additional living space.
+If your family’s outgrowing your house (or you’re just looking for a bit of extra space), then a commonly overlooked way to increase size is considering a garage conversion to create an additional living space.
 A typical two-car garage occupies around 50 square meters.
 That’s space you could use to extend your living or working area.
 It may just give you the option to create more living space without having to purchase a bigger house, or undergoing a full-scale home extension.

 Dymond Homes specialise in home extensions in Melbourne’s Eastern and South Eastern Suburbs.
 With full service from construction through to completion, why not give yourself that outdoor space you’ve always been dreaming of?